Monthly Tech-Tip from Tony Hansen SignUpFeb 14-15, 2026 - Major Server Upgrade Done

 This picture has its own page with more detail, click here to see it.

 These pieces were made from Plainsman Polar Ice and fired to cone 6 using variations on the PLC6DS and C6DHSC schedules.
 The dipping glaze is G2934Y, a recipe variant of G2934 having a finer micro-surface texture (it has the same chemistry but the MgO is sourced from a frit and talc instead of dolomite).
 These mugs display how well the recipe works with stains and the varying degrees of matteness we can achieve by varying the cooling rate and the percentage of glossy G2926B base blended in.
-As an MgO matte, this glaze can have a surface pleasant to the touch.
-It fires durable, can be quite matte without cutlery marking and it has very good slurry and application properties (as a dipping glaze).
+As a magnesia matte, this glaze can have a surface that pleasant to the touch.
+It fires durable, can be quite matte without cutlery marking, and it has very good slurry and application properties (as a dipping glaze).
 It has a very low thermal expansion (won’t craze).
 It works really well with stains (except purples).
 It melts even better than the glossy!

 G1214Z matte glaze melt flow